 The downloaded file ending in “*acsm” will prompt you to open it within a reader app.
 Choose Bluefire Reader as recommended.

 Note: *ACSM stands for Adobe Content Server Manager.
-A file ending with this extension, is not an actual ebook file, but helps manage the download of the ebook and works with Bluefire Reader and equivalent DRM reading software (eg. Adobe Digital Editions)
+A file ending with this extension, is not the actual ebook file, but a license file that manages the download of the ebook.
+It is compatible with Bluefire Reader and the equivalent software, Adobe Digital Editions.

 Since ebook files can vary in size, some download times may take longer to complete.

-When the download is complete, the ebook will appear in the main Bluefire Reader Library screen.
+Once the download is complete, the ebook cover will appear in the main Bluefire Reader Library screen.